pasangsherpa/queue-adt/README.md

 queue-adt
 =========

-Queue abstract data type for browser and nodejs.
+Queue ADT for browser and nodejs.